 The Student Employment Office uses the Job Classification Form to determine the classification and pay rate for each position.
 Student wages are set with certain objectives in mind: equity among students performing comparable tasks, availability of funds, and ease and consistency in administrative maintenance.

 Wheaton currently uses a wage system with four levels of pay.
 As of January 1, 2017, the hourly academic year wage scale is as follows:

 Supervisors may request a review of the classification and pay of a position during the Spring rehire period or during the summer.

 Students should strive to reach the higher level positions in their departments or elsewhere on campus.
 Higher level positions not only provide students with additional responsibility and challenge, but also will pay more per hour than lower level positions.
 Students should be aware, however, that by working in higher paying positions, they may earn their work allotments faster.

 On July 1, 2015 the State of Massachusetts established a sick time law which impacts part-time employees, including student employees who work during non-academic periods such as summer and winter breaks.
-Please see the Wheaton College policy on the right-hand side.
+Please see the Wheaton College policy below..

 Injuries on the job

-In the event that a student is injured at work, please refer to the Worker’s Compensation Memo from Human Resources on the right-hand side of this page.
+In the event that a student is injured at work, please refer to the Worker’s Compensation Memo from Human Resources below.

 Faculty and staff members (including student employees) who will be on campus when minors are present, are required to complete the forms necessary for Wheaton to conduct criminal and sec offender history checks.
 Those living in summer housing will also have criminal and sex offender history checks conducted.
 Students will complete their forms in Student Financial Services.
-Please refer to the memo at the right.
+Please refer to the memo below..

 Probation and dismissal